Weight management: Diets

 As weight loss depends partly on calorie intake, different kinds of calorie-reduced diets, such as those emphasizing particular macronutrients (low-fat, low-carbohydrate, etc.), have been shown to be equally effective as weight loss tools.
-Nonetheless, a low-saturated fat diet complemented with high fiber can be helpful for those who are found to be obese based on BMI.
-Furthermore, a low-carbohydrate diet can have the added benefits of blood sugar control in those with Type 2 Diabetes Mellitus.
+Nonetheless, a diet low in saturated fat complemented with high fiber can be helpful for those who are found to be obese based on BMI.
+A low-carbohydrate diet can have the added benefits of blood sugar control in those with Type 2 Diabetes Mellitus.
 A low-carbohydrate diet can also improve weight loss, HDL, and cholesterol in certain individuals.
 Compared to a typical diet, low-carbohydrate, low-fat, and moderate macronutrient diets can all positively impact weight loss.
 However, weight regain is common, and the outcome of a diet can vary widely depending on the individual.
 Rather than focusing on the nuances of each diet type, molding one diet in a way that the person can continuously adhere in the long-term could be beneficial for weight loss.